avhz/RustQuant/README.md

 ## Latest additions:

++ Heston Model option pricer (uses the tanh-sinh quadrature numerical integrator).
 + Tanh-sinh (double exponential) quadrature for evaluating integrals.
     + Plus other basic numerical integrators (midpoint, trapezoid, Simpson's 3/8).
-+ Density functions for common distributions:
-    + Gaussian, Bernoulli, Binomial, Poisson, Uniform, Chi-Squared, Gamma, and Exponential.
-+ Characteristic functions for common distributions:
++ Characteristic functions and density functions for common distributions:
     + Gaussian, Bernoulli, Binomial, Poisson, Uniform, Chi-Squared, Gamma, and Exponential.

 **Disclaimer**: This is currently a free-time project and not a professional financial software library.
 Nothing in this library should be taken as financial advice, and I do not recommend you to use it for trading or making financial decisions.